 The app’s concussion information section helps coaches and parents to make an informed decision regarding how to proceed after a child’s injury.
 Provided by authors Gerard A. Gioia and Jason Mihalik, concussion specialists from the Children’s National Medical Center and the Matthew A. Gfeller Sport-Related Traumatic Brain Injury Research Center, this feature includes answers to Frequently Asked Questions for coaches and parents.
 Acute Concussion Evaluation (ACE) Post-Concussion Home/School Instructions

 [image 1, 2

-Must have iOS version 4.0 or higher on your iPod Touch, iPhone, iPad or Android Version 2.1 or higher for your mobile device or tablet.
+Must have iOS version 4.0 or higher on your iPod Touch, iPhone, or iPad or Android Version 2.2 or higher on your Android-based device.

 Download the Concussion Recognition & Response app today!